etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

 - `automatic_schema_changes` (Boolean) Whether schema changes detected during transformation should be handled automatically or not.
 Defaults to `true`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: true
 - `clustering_keys` (List of String) Keys to cluster the table on.
 If unspecified, the table will use "automatic clustering".
 Requires replacement if changed.
 - `last_updated_column` (String) Name of a column that indicates the time the record was updated at the destination.
 Requires replacement if changed.
 - `primary_key` (List of String) The destination column names that constitute the primary key. <br> If the pipline has a sharded source include a column that specifies the shard identifier.
 Requires replacement if changed.
 - `retain_history` (Boolean) If the destination table should retain the history of the source.
-More information here: https://support.etleap.com/hc/en-us/articles/360008168574.
+More information here: https://docs.etleap.com/docs/documentation/56a1503dc499e-update-with-history-retention-mode.
 Defaults to `false`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false
 - `schema` (String) The schema in the destination that the tables will be created in.
 If this is not specified or set to `null` then the schema specified on the connection is used.
 Requires replacement if changed.
 - `wait_for_quality_check` (Boolean) If set to `true`, a `Transformation Complete` event is published once a transformation completes, and the pipeline waits for a `Quality Check Complete` event before loading to the destination.
 Defaults to `false`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false